 In otoplasty, middle ear implants serve as replacements for damaged or redundant ossicles.
-Thanks to them, the defect mechanical chain of sound transmission between the tympanum and the stapes footplate can be restored.
+They restore the defect mechanical chain of sound transmission between the tympanum and the stapes footplate.

 There are two basic types of middle ear implants:

+Theoretically, stapes prostheses belong to the classification of middle ear implants.
+However, due to the wide variety of shapes and procedures, they are grouped into their own category.
 Titanium has established itself as the dominant material used for middle ear implants today.
-Titaniums specific qualities are clearly better suited than those of gold or hydroxylapatite.
+Titaniums specific qualities are clearly better suited than those of gold.
 This is especially so with regard to biocompatibility and biostability, as well as the purely mechanical qualities.